Phragmén's voting rules: Background

 Phragmén wanted to keep the vote for individual candidates, so that voters can approve candidates based on their personal merits.
 In the special case in which each voter approves all and only the candidates of a single party, Phragmén's methods give the same results as D'Hondt's method.
 However, Phragmén's method can handle more general situations, in which voters may vote for candidates from different parties (in fact, the method ignores the information on which candidate belongs to which party).

-Phragmén's rules for approval ballots
+Sequential Phragmén's rule for approval ballots

-Phragmén's method for unordered (approval) ballots can be presented in several equivalent ways.
+Phragmen's original method, nowadays called Seq-Phragmen, can be presented in two equivalent ways.

 Load balancing

 Each elected candidate creates a "load" of 1 unit.
 The load of a candidate must be born by voters who support him.
 The goal is to find a committee for which the load can be divided among the voters in the most "balanced" way.

-Depending on the exact definition of "balanced" several rules are possible:
+This means that it aims to minimize the maximum load, and subject to that the second-maximum load, etc. (using lexicographic max-min optimization).
+The load-balancing is done sequentially, in each round.